Santti4go/DockerLabs/README.md

 My solution of machines from [Dockerlabs](https://dockerlabs.es/).

 The writeups are in Spanish.
-Each .md file is a machine except for README.md.
+Each `.md`` file contains the solution to the machine with the same name, except for README.md.
 Which this text you are reading.